CS-DS-125/125book/py4e_rst/14-objects.rst

 movement of information between the objects to create a program.
-It is also important to note that when you looked at that program several chapters back, you could fully understand what was going on in the program without even realizing that the program was “orchestrating the movement of data between objects”.
+It is also important to note that when you looked at that program several chapters back, you could fully understand what was going on in the program without even realizing that the program was "orchestrating the movement of data between objects".
 Back then it was just lines of code that got the job done.

 Subdividing a Problem - Encapsulation